 Even though EOS.IO has set some ambitious goals for themselves, they do seem to work towards them.
 Furthermore, the company seems to have a clear vision of what they want to achieve and how they’re planning to do so.

 A lot of people are seemingly attracted to the idea of a faster blockchain with improved scalability and overall performance.
 All that is left for EOS.IO is to prove themselves, which is exactly what they’ve been trying to do.

 Before thinking about how to buy EOS currency, you must first decide on a wallet.
 Honestly, the only criterion that you should follow while choosing an appropriate wallet is safety.
 If your EOS wallet isn’t aesthetically pleasing or doesn’t have a thousand different functions, it doesn’t matter - as long as your EOS coins are safe and sound.

 Just for simplicity’s sake, I’ll be referencing MyEtherWallet in this guide - it’s one of the most popular wallets that support all of the coins that are built on the ERC-20 (Ethereum) network.
 EOS is no exception - people thinking of how to buy EOS coin often choose this wallet themselves.

 Once you’ve set up your wallet and got your wallet address, now you can move on to the actual purchasing of the coin.

 It should be noted that purchasing EOS coins might prove to be too tricky of a process.
 You see, it is a token that cannot be purchased by using fiat currencies.
-Instead, however, you should buy Ethereum with using fiat currencies and then use that ETH to buy EOS.
+Instead, however, you should buy Ethereum using fiat currencies and then use ETH to buy EOS.

 It might seem confusing at first, but the process is much easier than it looks.